The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Methods

 In this work, we analyze 12 MW/M31-mass galaxies; Table~\ref{tab:hosts} lists their properties.
 6 galaxies are from the Latte suite of isolated MW/M31-mass galaxies, introduced in \cite{Wetzel16}.
 We selected these halos with the following two criteria: (1) $\Mthm = 1-2 \times 10^{12} \Msun$ \citep[e.g.][]{Bland-Hawthorn16}, and (2) no similar-mass halo within $5 \times \Rthm$ (for computational efficiency).
 Here, $\Mthm$ refers to the total mass within a radius, $\Rthm$, containing 200 times the mean matter density of the Universe.
 We chose galaxy m12w with one additional criterion: having an LMC-mass satellite at $z \sim 0$ in the pilot DM-only simulation \citep[see][]{Samuel19}.
 The Latte simulations have gas and \textit{initial} star particle masses of $7100 \Msun$, although because of stellar mass loss, the typical star particle at $z = 0$ is $\sim 5000 \Msun$.
 DM particles have masses of $3.5 \times 10^4 \Msun$.
 Gas elements use fully adaptive force softening, equal to their hydrodynamic smoothing, that adapts down to 1 pc.
 The gravitational softening lengths for star and DM particle are fixed at 4 and 40 pc (Plummer equivalent), comoving at $z > 9$ and physical thereafter.

-We also use 6 galaxies from the ``ELVIS on FIRE'' suite of 3 Local Group (LG)-like MW+M31 pairs \citep{GarrisonKimmel19b, GarrisonKimmel19a}, which were selected with the following criteria: (1) two neighboring halos each with mass $\Mthm = 1 - 3 \times 10^{12} \Msun$, (2) total LG mass of $2 - 5 \times 10^{12} \Msun$, (3) center separation of $600 - 1000 \kpc$ at $z = 0$, (4) radial velocities of $v_{\rm rad} < 0 \kmsi$ at $z = 0$, and (5) no other massive halos within 2.8 Mpc of either host center.
-The ELVIS on FIRE simulations have $\approx 2 \times$ better mass resolution than Latte, with initial star/gas particle masses of $3500 - 4000 \Msun$.
+We also use 6 galaxies from the ``ELVIS on FIRE'' suite of 3 Local Group (LG)-like MW+M31 pairs \citep{GarrisonKimmel19b, GarrisonKimmel19a}, which were selected with the following criteria: (1) two neighboring halos each with mass $\Mthm = 1 - 3 \times 10^{12} \Msun$, (2) total LG mass of $2 - 5 \times 10^{12} \Msun$, (3) center separation of $600 - 1,000 \kpc$ at $z = 0$, (4) radial velocities of $v_{\rm rad} < 0 \kmsi$ at $z = 0$, and (5) no other massive halos within 2.8 Mpc of either host center.
+The ELVIS on FIRE simulations have $\approx 2 \times$ better mass resolution than Latte, with initial star/gas particle masses of $3,500 - 4,000 \Msun$.

+\citet{Hopkins18} examined the effect of mass resolution on the formation histories of both m12i and m12m, finding differences $\lesssim 10-20$ per cent in their star formation histories (SFHs) comparing star particle masses of $7,000 \Msun$ to $56,000 \Msun$.
+We thus expect that the factor of $\approx 2 \times$ resolution difference between the Latte and ELVIS suites should not significantly affect their SFHs.

+We simulated these galaxies using the cosmological zoom-in technique \citep{Onorbe14}: see \citet{Wetzel16}, \citet{Hopkins18}, and \citet{GarrisonKimmel19b} for more detail.
 We emphasize that we selected these halos solely using the parameters above, with no prior on their formation/merger histories or satellite populations (other than m12w).
+Furthermore, the numerical implementation that we used to generate these simulations, the \texttt{Gizmo} source code and FIRE-2 physics model, were the same across all simulations.
 Thus, these 12 hosts should reflect random/typical samplings of MW/M31-mass formation histories within their mass and environmental selection criteria.
 However, as we show below, LG-like versus isolated host selection does lead to systematically different formation histories.